chimera-linux/cports/Usage.md

 * Stage 0 is software built inside the system you are running.
 * Stage 1 is software built inside the system assembled from stage 0.
 * Stage 2 is software built inside the system assembled from stage 1.
+* Stage 3 is software built inside the system assembled from stage 2.

 The initial stage is raw and intentionally stripped down.
 Its purpose is to get a minimal environment going, to free further builds of the host system's